folio-org/stripes-cli/doc/commands.md

 ### `mod remove` command

-Remove an app module descriptor from Okapi
+Remove a module descriptor from Okapi

 Usage:
 ```